opendocsg/slw-judgments-backfill/2018_SGHC_4/report.md

 97     The plaintiff also argued that the Bank had breached implied terms to (a) act in accordance with its internal risk management procedures, (b) take steps and/or have the necessary facilities to prevent unauthorised fund transfers and/or, (c) comply with the relevant MAS regulations and guidelines.

 98     I did not accept that there were any such implied terms.
-In _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ [2013] 4 SLR 193 (“ _Sembcorp Marine_ ”), Sundaresh Menon CJ, delivering the judgment of the Court of Appeal, laid down the following three-stage test for the implication of terms at [101]:
+In _Sembcorp Marine Ltd v PPL Holdings Pte Ltd and another and another appeal_ <span class="citation">[2013] 4 SLR 193</span> (“ _Sembcorp Marine_ ”), Sundaresh Menon CJ, delivering the judgment of the Court of Appeal, laid down the following three-stage test for the implication of terms at [101]:

  (a) The first step is to ascertain how the gap in the contract arises.
 Implication will be considered only if the court discerns that the gap arose because the parties did not contemplate the gap.